Here are some answers to questions that have been asked.

 - It’s hard to speak to the costs and needs of different retreat centers.
 Also, some places have a lot more funding than we do!
 Khao Tham has no other funding.
 All costs of running the Center are from donations by members of each retreat.
 This is part of our practice

-- Bt 5,000 is the suggested amount of donation, based on the costs of maintaining one retreatant.
+- Bt 5,000 is the suggested amount of donation, based on the costs of maintaining one retreatant for ten days.
 Money can never be a condition of dhamma, and nobody is ever turned away for lack of funds; you can talk to Tookata about your needs.
 (We hope that those who have less can be helped by those who have more!)

 - Read more about donating.